Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 However, when **properly defined** inside a ``LightningModule``, lightning will automatically move the metrics to the same device as the data.
-Being **properly defined** it is meant that the metric is correctly identified as a child module of the model (check ``.children()`` attribute of the model).
+Being **properly defined** means that the metric is correctly identified as a child module of the model (check ``.children()`` attribute of the model).
 Therefore, metrics cannot be placed in native python ``list`` and ``dict``, as they will not be correctly identified as child modules.
 Instead of ``list`` use ``torch.nn.ModuleList`` and instead of